MonoidMusician/blog/sources/infodump_selective_applicatives.md

-so you can just tuple up your over-approximation, your under-approximation, and your actual execution context into one functor, simply because they all worked on their own …
+so you can just tuple up your over-approximation, your under-approximation, and your actual execution context into one functor, simply because they all worked on their own&nbsp;…

 … or you can find ways to interleave them like Haxl did